encord-team/encord-client-python/docs/source/tutorials/projects.rst

     print(inference_result)

 Limits on the input values

-* ``conf_thresh`` - the value of this parameter should be between 0 and 1.
+* ``conf_thresh``: the value of this parameter should be between 0 and 1.
-* ``iou_thresh`` - the value of this parameter should be between 0 and 1.
+* ``iou_thresh``: the value of this parameter should be between 0 and 1.
-* ``rdp_thresh`` - the value for this paramater should be between 0 and 0.01.
+* ``rdp_thresh``: the value for this paramater should be between 0 and 0.01.
-* ``data_hashes`` - the cumulative size of the videos/image groups specified should be less than or equal to 1 GB, otherwise a FileSizeNotSupportedError would be thrown.
+* ``data_hashes``: the cumulative size of the videos/image groups specified should be less than or equal to 1 GB, otherwise a FileSizeNotSupportedError would be thrown.
-* ``detection_frame_range`` - the maximum difference between the 2 frame range values can be 1000, otherwise a DetectionRangeInvalidError would be thrown.
+* ``detection_frame_range``: the maximum difference between the 2 frame range values can be 1000, otherwise a DetectionRangeInvalidError would be thrown.